Traffic gets limited access to parts of Napier-Wairoa Rd

 Convoys with pilot vehicles will be available for livestock movement and essential vehicles on State Highway 2 Napier-Wairoa between Aropaoanui Rd and Waikoau Hill, from 7am to 7pm, opening access for some residents north of Tangoio.

+But it’s much first steps, with Waka Kotahi NZTA revealing there are approximately 50 over and under slip sites between the Waikare Gorge and Tangoio, with about 10 additional sites on SH2 between Napier and Wairoa, outside the area between Waikare Gorge and Tangoio.

+Thus it will be up to three months before the whole journey is open to the general public, although a Bailey bridge is expected to be in place by the end of next month over the Waikare River north of Putorino, where the highway bridge tipped into the flooded water on February 14.

-Traffic management will be in place as will a 30km/h speed limit, and motorists are being told to stop at gates to let other drivers through, including Hastings District Council staff and contractors moving machinery to start repair work on local roads.
+Traffic management will be in place for the convoys further south as will a 30km/h speed limit, and motorists are being told to stop at gates to let other drivers through, including Hastings District Council staff and contractors moving machinery to start repair work on local roads.

 Waka Kotahi NZTA expected to provide an update on future arrangements for residents and stock movement access by the end of the day on Thursday.